binarymax/max.io/contents/articles/persona-enriched-prompting/index.md

 ### Example output

-This is the output example using the the above templates for the user query *"I need an HVAC buildout quote template for a strip mall."*
+This is the output example using the the above templates for the user query "*I need an HVAC buildout quote template for a strip mall.*"

 ```json
 {